mrlowe/rfp-ads-wp/README.md

 #### Show Again after # Days
 By default, the ad is shown every time a user loads your home page.
 Change this value to hide the ad for the given number of days.
 So, for example, if you enter 7 here, the ad will be shown once when the user first visits, and will not be shown again until seven days have elapsed.

+#### Destination URL
+If you want the user to be redirected to a different page if they click on the ad, enter the URL here.

 ## Contact Us

 If you need help with this plugin, please contact us at (325) 627-7273 or rfpcustomerservice@ffin.com.